Surveylet

 0-100%.
 If there is single polar consensus, the stability threshold must be met for consensus to be achieved.
 Stability threshold value can be anywhere between 0 and 100%, with 100% meaning unanimous agreement.

-Consensus status value can be Disagreement or Agreement (Dissent/Consent).
+Consensus status value can be Disagreement (Dissent) or Agreement (Consent) or Undecided (Undetermined).
+These Consensus Status labels can be configured from Survey Settings > Consensus tab.
 The Consent status requires that a Choice of Consensus is established with a Group Stability that is greater than the Stability Threshold.